-The public offering statement must disclose important information about the timeshare, such as the developer's name and principal address, a general description of the timeshare units, any financing offered by the developer, and information about how to cancel the contract (Tenn.
+The public offering statement must disclose important information about the timeshare, including the developer's name and principal address, a general description of the timeshare units, any financing offered by the developer, and information about canceling the contract.
+(Tenn.
 Code Ann. § 66-32-112).

 In Tennessee, a timeshare contract is voidable up until you receive the public offering statement.
-The contract can also be cancelled within:
+The contract can also be canceled within:

 To cancel the timeshare purchase, you may:

-If you cancel, the seller cannot charge a penalty and must refund all of the money you paid within 30 days after receiving your notice of cancellation (Tenn.
+If you cancel, the seller can’t charge a penalty and has to refund all of the money you paid within 30 days after receiving your notice of cancellation.
+(Tenn.
 Code Ann. § 66-32-114(a)).

-In Tennessee, when you purchase a timeshare, the timeshare developer must put any money you pay in connection with the purchase into an escrow account (Tenn.
+In Tennessee, when you purchase a timeshare, the developer must put any money you pay in connection with the purchase into an escrow account.
+(Tenn.
 Code Ann. § 66-32-113).